ycnzh/ycnzh.github.io/_pages/computer-architecture.md

   - n-way set associative: n blocks in a set
   - Direct mapp: just one block per set
   - Fully associative: just one set

+  **Three categories of cache miss**:
+  1. **Compulsory** - the very first access to a block cannot be in the cache.
+  2. **Capacity** - if the cache cannot contain all the blocks needed during execution of a program, capacity misses (in addition to compulsory misses) will occur because of blocks being discarded and later retrieved.
+  3. **Conflict** - if the block placement strategy is not fully associative, conflict misses (in addition to compulsory and capacity misses) will occur because a block may be discarded and later retrieved if multiple blocks map to its set and accesses to the different blocks are intermingled.

+  **To reduce memory access time**:
+  - Larger block size to reduce miss rate
+    - reduce compulsory misses, slightly reduces static power (lower the numebr of tags)
+    - increase miss penalty, increase capacity or conflict misses, especially in smaller caches
+  - Bigger caches to reduce miss rate
+    - longer hit time
+    - higher cost and power (both static and dynamic)
+  - Higher associativity to reduce miss rate
+    - increase hit time
+    - increase power consumption
+  - Multilevel caches to reduce miss penalty
+    - more power-efficient than single aggregate cache

+  ## §2.2 Memory technology and optimizations
+  Memory latency is quoted using two measures:
+  - Access time: the time between when a read is requested and when the desired word arrives.
+  - Cycle time: the minimum time between unrelated requests to memory.

+  ### SRAM technology

 # Pipelining: Basic and Intermediate Concepts
 ## §3.1 Introduction